evanhu96/LiamsLoadBoard/client/README.md

 Loads should be sortable based on things like profit or distance from hotspot

-HotSpot td should include a compass direction "NE of BAL(northeast of Baltimore)"
+hotspot td should include a compass direction "NE of BAL(northeast of Baltimore)"

 Excellent loads should also have a notes section